ericbutz/developer-portal/app/resources/balance-funding-source.md

 * Source - Dwolla Master Account’s Bank Funding Source
 * Destination  - Receive-only User’s Bank Funding Source

-In this example, our Receive-only User closes down their bank account while the transaction is still in-flight and in a `pending` status
+In this example, our Receive-only User closes down their bank account while the transaction has a `pending` status.
 Rather than the funds clearing to their now-closed bank account, an ACH return will be triggered which pushes these funds back to the Dwolla Master Account balance funding source.
 It is then up to you on whether your application will prompt your user to add another bank or to make payment to the Receive-Only User outside of Dwolla.

 For more information on possible transfer failure scenarios and the Return Codes associated with each, check out our [Transfer Failures developer resources article](https://developers.dwolla.com/resources/bank-transfer-workflow/transfer-failures.html).